 Zak Bagans’ The Haunted Museum

-Zak Bagans’ The Haunted Museum is open Monday, and Wednesday through Saturday from 1:00 p.m. to 9:00 p.m., open Sundays from 12:00 p.m. to 8:00 p.m., and closed on Tuesdays.
-Tours start about every 15 minutes throughout our operating hours and are taken on a first-come, first-served basis.
-Make note that Zak Bagans’ The Haunted Museum does not take reservations—all visitors are subject to various wait times upon your arrival.
+Zak Bagans’ The Haunted Museum is open Wednesday through Monday from 10:00 A.M. to 8:00 P.M. and closed on Tuesdays.
+Tours start about every 15 minutes throughout the museum’s our operating hours.
+Reservations are not required, but are recommended as tickets often sell out.
 Due to the disturbing nature of some exhibits, all visitors are required to sign a waiver stating they understand the risks before entering.